 Obviously, by simply asking nothing will happen.
 You need to act.
 And more importantly, you need to ask and keep on asking.
 To do and keep on doing.

 But don’t ask for less, don’t think small, don’t set low prices.
 If you ask for less this is exactly what you will get.
 In contrast, if you want more from life, you’ll get more.3

-You might also check this article from 2011 where the author shares 3 strategies from Greene’s book about reinforcing a royal behavior.
+- You might also check this article from 2011 where the author shares 3 strategies from Greene’s book about reinforcing royal behavior.

 - If you’ve been reading my other articles you might think: “Why the hell you’re talking about getting more since you promote a minimalist lifestyle?”
 It might seem that this approach is about obtaining more goods but it’s actually about something else.
 It’s more about doing great things, not exclusively getting more things.